 One competition in particular prompted individuals to design a flag for our expedition.
 The winning flag was flown in Siberia.
 This encouraged audiences to not only learn about the relevant research but also follow the expedition to see their flags flown.
 Additionally, I posted on the PolarTREC blog and broadcasted a live streaming informational session from the Siberian Arctic.

 Now that I have returned from Siberia, I will continue to reach out to students, colleagues and community members in the coming months and years through lessons and presentations.
 My vision for this experience was to expose the small town of Saratoga, Wyoming to polar science, to prompt interest and intrigue.
 In many ways, that interest has been sparked and I will continue to stoke the fire while it is still hot.

 I have been to Siberia.
 I have worked with scientists.
 It is now my pleasure to foster an environment where my students can understand the relationships between the science transpiring in arctic boreal forests and the relationships those forests share with the Rocky Mountain region.
 I will use the scientific data collection practices used in Siberia to help my students become better scientists and hopefully spark intrigue, leading students to further engage in a scientific inquiry of their own.

 My goal is to create Next Generation Science Standard (NGSS) aligned lessons that stress the importance of the scientific method, attention to detail, especially when designing experiments, and strategies for overcoming hurdles in the classroom and/or field.

-My educational practice will be influenced from this expedition in that I now have the expertise to integrate new scientific practice into my classroom.
-Students will gain exposure concerning Arctic ecosystems, particularly boreal forests and learn about larch tree recruitment.
+My educational practice will be influenced by this expedition in that I now have the expertise to integrate new scientific practice into my classroom.
+Students will gain exposure concerning Arctic ecosystems, particularly boreal forests, and learn about larch tree recruitment.
 Further, students will learn techniques that reinforce the scientific method and can be transferred to other areas of scientific inquiry.